Gnanadency/PWC-Switzerland-Internship/README.md

 Create a dashboard using the defined KPIs to reflect customer demographics and insights.
 Write a concise email to the engagement partner explaining your findings and providing suggestions for necessary changes based on the dashboard you've created.

+Here is the task:

+1)Define proper KPIs
+2)Create a dashboard for the retention manager reflecting the KPIs 3)Write a short email to him (the engagement partner) explaining your findings, and include suggestions as to what needs to be changed

+🎇In Task 4: Diversity & Inclusion 🎇

+Create visualizations to represent HR data, particularly focusing on gender-related KPIs.
+Identify and discuss potential root causes for the slow progress in achieving gender balance at the executive management level.

 Calculating the following measures could help to define proper KPIs:

 🎀 Number of men